hittesharma/IaC_and_Containers/README.md

-you will get familiar with container orchestration and the Infrastructure-as-code paradigm.
+You will get familiar with container orchestration and the Infrastructure-as-code paradigm.
 Two major projects in this field are Kubernetes and Ansible, which you will use to set up and evaluate a small distributed infrastructure of two interdependent HTTP services.

 0. Prepare Virtual Resources
 In this assignment you will set up a Kubernetes cluster consisting of 3 machines.
 Prepare 3 virtual machines for this task.
 The preferred method